Mobility edge of the two dimensional Bose-Hubbard model: Introduction

-In the last decade the study of disorder-driven localization of quantum particles has received considerable interest, following the suggestion that Anderson localization for non-interacting models \cite{Anderson1958,Abrahams1979,Fleishman1980} can be generalized to interacting ones \cite{Altshuler1997,Basko2006,Oganesyan2007,Pal2010} in the framework of the so-called many-body localization (MBL).
-One of the most prominent features of MBL is its incompatibility with the eigenstate thermalization hypothesis (ETH) resulting from an extensive number of local integrals of motion \cite{Serbyn2013a,Huse2014,Chandran2015}.
+In the last decade the study of disorder-driven localization of quantum particles has received considerable interest, following the suggestion that Anderson localization for non-interacting models \cite{Anderson1958,Abrahams1979,Fleishman1980,Roati2008} can be generalized to interacting ones \cite{Altshuler1997,Basko2006,Oganesyan2007,Pal2010} in the framework of the so-called many-body localization (MBL).
+One of the most prominent features of MBL is its incompatibility with the eigenstate thermalization hypothesis (ETH) resulting from an extensive number of local integrals of motion \cite{Serbyn2013a,Huse2014,Chandran2015a,Ros2015,Imbrie2017}.
 A complete demonstration of MBL would in principle require knowledge of the whole spectrum, limiting the use of exact diagonalization techniques to small system sizes, especially when bosonic particles are considered \cite{Sierant2018,Wahl2019}.
-The existence of MBL has been rigorously proven in one-dimensional spin-chains \cite{Imbrie2016,Imbrie2016a}, while early perturbative arguments \cite{Fleishman1980,Altshuler1997,Basko2006} and numerical evidence \cite{Oganesyan2007,Pal2010} have also supported its existence in two dimensions - involving a mobility edge (ME) separating mobile from localized states in the spectrum.
-However, recent numerical evidence has challenged the existence of MBL both in 1D \cite{Suntajs2019} and 2D \cite{DeRoeck2016,Agarwal2017,DeRoeck2017} in the thermodynamic limit.
-Experimental realizations of bosonic systems have already been achieved in cold atom setups where a disorder potential can be imprinted onto an (confined) optical lattice in one \cite{Lukin2019,Rispoli2018} and two dimensions \cite{Choi2016,Rubio-Abadal2018}, showing strong signs of localization in both cases.
+The existence of MBL has been rigorously proven in one-dimensional (1D) spin-chains \cite{Imbrie2016,Imbrie2016a}, while various perturbative arguments \cite{Fleishman1980,Altshuler1997,Basko2006,Nandkishore2014} and numerical evidence \cite{Oganesyan2007,Pal2010,Kshetrimayum2019} have also supported its existence in two dimensions - involving a mobility edge (ME) separating mobile from localized states in the spectrum.
+However, recent theoretical arguments have challenged the existence of MBL both in 1D \cite{Suntajs2019} and 2D \cite{DeRoeck2016,Agarwal2017,DeRoeck2017} in the thermodynamic limit.
+Experimental realizations of bosonic systems have already been achieved in cold atom setups where a disorder potential can be imprinted onto a confined optical lattice in 1D \cite{Lukin2019,Rispoli2018} and 2D \cite{Choi2016,Rubio-Abadal2019}, showing strong signs of high energy localization in confined systems for both cases.
+Related experiments \cite{Fallani2007,Meldgin2016} have also observed evidence for a ground state Bose-glass phase compatible with theoretical predictions of a zero-energy superfluid to Bose-glass transition \cite{Fisher1989,Makivic1993,Zhang1995,Priyadarshee2006,Soyler2011, AlvarezZuniga2013,Saliba2014,AlvarezZuniga2015}.